Citadel of Port-Louis

 Citadel of Port-Louis.
 Alain Manesson Mallet: Les travaux de Mars ou l'Art de la Guerre.

 The Citadel of Port-Louis is a citadel built in the 16th century by the Spaniards, then modified in the 17th century by the Frenchmen in Port-Louis (France).

 History

-Used by Spain as a base of operations during the Brittany Campaign from 1590–1598.
+Used by Spain as a base of operations during the Brittany Campaign from 1590 to 1598.